rshermanpure/slack-status/README.md

 NOTE: there is a maximum status length on slack's end, the script will fail if you exceed that length.

 # Setting an emoji with the status
 Currently not possible.
 This is turns out to be sort of hard.
 There's no way to "paste" in an emoji to the status setter, you have to select from the list, which means finding the emoji name, e.g., if you want 😀 to be the status, you need to have the slack identifier "grinning emoji" somewhere in `input.csv`.

-# Debug:
-You can step through the script run using --debug flag:

-`npx playwright test --debug`

-Watch the whole script run:

-`npx playwright test tests/set-status.spec.ts --headed`
+If you find a way to do this, please create a PR!

 # Scheduling a status
 In your terminal, run: